Murder of Tupac Shakur: Prior events

 After the brawl, Shakur returned to his hotel, the Luxor Las Vegas.
-He disclosed to girlfriend Kidada Jones his involvement in the Anderson fight, previously having promised to return to her after entering the MGM Grand and having her stay in a vehicle.
+He disclosed to his girlfriend Kidada Jones his involvement in the Anderson fight, previously having promised to return to her after entering the MGM Grand and having her stay in a vehicle.
 Shakur left with Knight in a BMW sedan after changing clothes and went to Club 662, which was owned by Knight, to perform at a charity concert.

+Minutes before the shooting, Shakur's friend Leonard Jefferson captured an infamous image of him in the vehicle with Knight.
+This image ended up being one of the last images of Shakur.

-Shooting and aftermath
+Shooting

 At 11:00–11:05 p.m.
-(PDT), Shakur and Knight were halted on Las Vegas Boulevard by officers from the Las Vegas Metropolitan Police Department Bike Patrol for playing the car stereo too loudly and not having license plates.
+(PDT), Shakur and Knight were halted on Las Vegas Boulevard by officers from the LVMPD (Las Vegas Metropolitan Police Department) Bike Patrol for playing the car stereo too loudly and not having license plates.
 The plates were found in the trunk of Knight's car.
 The party was released a few minutes later without being cited.
-At 11:10 p.m.
-(PDT), while they were stopped at a red light at the intersection of East Flamingo Road and Koval Lane in front of the Maxim Hotel, a vehicle occupied by two women pulled up on their left side.
-Shakur, who was talking through the window of his brand new 1996 BMW 750iL [E38] sedan, exchanged words with the two women, and invited them to go to Club 662.
+At 11:10 p.m., while they were stopped at a red light at the intersection of East Flamingo Road and Koval Lane in front of the Maxim Hotel, a vehicle occupied by two women pulled up on their left side.
+Shakur, who was talking through the window of his brand new 1996 BMW 750iL, exchanged words with the two women and invited them to go to Club 662.